-- 1. Disconnect/Turn Off (dependent upon device) any and all devices that cannot handle 15.5 and higher volts. - 2.
+- 1. Disconnect/Turn Off (dependent upon device) any and all devices that cannot handle equalization voltages (usually 15.5 volts and higher). - 2.
 Make sure the EQ switch is enabled. - 3.
 Push and hold the Equalize button until the Status LED flashes alternating Red and Green